4.45 from 9 votes

 • 1 teaspoon dried parsley

-• 1 tablespoon Cajun seasoning, check label for Whole30
+• 1 tablespoon Cajun seasoning

-• Green onions, chopped (optional) for garnish
+• Chopped green onions, optional, for garnish

 Instructions

 • Heat a dutch oven to medium-high heat on the stove.
 Start your roux by adding flour and oil to the pan, stirring continuously for 5 to 7 minutes, as mixture starts to turn brown.
-Reduce heat and continue cooking until you get a dark caramel color on your roux, without burning (about 10 minutes).

 iconLike this?
 Leave a comment below!